 Our System Works

-We all hear about the different systems that are used in casinos and the best of all is card counting.
-Many lottery scammers offer a variety of systems, programs and software that will give you the edge on ‘the game’.
-To date, there is no lottery system that will nail the jackpot lottery.
+We all hear about the different systems that are used in casinos, and the best of all is card counting.
+Many lottery scammers offer a variety of systems, programs, and software that will give you the edge on ‘the game’.
+To date, no lottery system will nail the jackpot lottery.
 There are different arguments on different systems that increase the odds.
-It’s agreed that playing syndicates and more tickets increases probability odds.
-But, it’s still a crap shot on getting the full five or six numbers including the bonus ball to get that big jackpot.
+It’s agreed that playing syndicates and more tickets increase probability odds.
+But, it’s still a crap shoot on getting the full five or six numbers including the bonus ball to get that big jackpot.
 Some people figure that playing the same numbers increases the odds.
 Some people figure that playing quick picks does this.
 The simple fact of the matter is that most of the systems offered whether computerized or books simply are making their money by selling.
-Be very careful of anyone that is selling the best way to win – why don’t they simply win!
-There has not been one person we have found offering a system that actually has consistently won any lottery.
+Be very careful of anyone that is selling the best way to win – why don’t they win!
+There has not been one person we have found offering a system that has consistently won any lottery.
 There are some that offer an increase in probability odds.
-Playing in a syndicate definitely does increase the odds as the more tickets you have, the more chances to win.
-Let’s just say that the idea of paying for a system is money better spent on actual lottery tickets.
+Playing in a syndicate does increase the odds as the more tickets you have, the more chances to win.
+Let’s say that the idea of paying for a system is money better spent on actual lottery tickets.

 The Bottom Line

 There are lots of great jackpot lotteries out there to play.
 If you want to play internationally, online lottery providers are great and make it easy.
 Find one that you feel confident about and enjoy your chances of winning.